LintaoAmons/bookmarks.nvim/README.md

   - just use `smart-open.nvim`
 - [ ] goto next/prev bookmark in the current buffer
 - [ ] smart location calibration according to bookmark content
+  - [x] Init and calibrate by full match of the line content
+  - [ ] A match algorithm that can tolerate small changes of the line content

 ### V3